matitalatina/vpn-raspberry-ansible/README.md

-# VPN Raspberry Ansible Script
+# VPN Raspberry Pi Ansible Playbook

 Setup VPN IKEv2 [Road Warrior](https://en.wikipedia.org/wiki/Road_warrior_(computing)) with private/public key authentication for local side, username/password for Road Warrior client.

-## What does the script do?
+## What does the playbook do?

 - Create private/public keys using [Let's Encrypt](https://letsencrypt.org/) for your domain.
 - Automatic renewal of the keys.